 Working hours are generally 9am to 5pm.
-However, flexibility is required as it is normal to work long, irregular hours when meeting tight deadlines.
+However, it's normal to work long, irregular hours when meeting tight deadlines.
 This may include working in the evenings and some weekend work.
 Part-time work and secondments may be difficult to obtain.

 What to expect

-- Copywriters are generally office based but may be required on TV shoots, radio recordings, castings or in editing suites.
-They may also visit clients, undertake research in public areas or visit different locations to help with creativity.
+- You'll generally be office based but may be required on TV shoots, radio recordings, castings or in editing suites.
+You may also visit clients, undertake research in public areas or visit different locations to help with creativity.

-- In the UK, most of the top agencies are based in London but many also have regional offices.
-Most large cities have an advertising scene, in particular Manchester, Birmingham, Newcastle, Leeds, Bristol, Brighton, Belfast, Cardiff, Glasgow and Edinburgh.
+- In England, most of the top agencies are based in London but many also have regional offices.
+Most large cities have an advertising scene, in particular Belfast, Cardiff, Glasgow, Edinburgh, Manchester, Birmingham, Newcastle, Leeds, Bristol and Brighton.

-- The work may be stressful and highly pressurised, but it can also be very exciting and rewarding.
+- The work may be challenging and highly pressurised, but it can also be exciting and rewarding.

-Although copywriters come from a range of backgrounds, creativity and the ability to write well are key requirements for a copywriter, and so a qualification in the following subjects may increase your chances:
+Although copywriters come from a range of backgrounds, creativity and the ability to write well are key requirements.
+A degree in one of the following subjects may increase your chances:

 - public relations.

-- ability to work under pressure and meet tight deadlines;
+- the ability to work under pressure and meet tight deadlines

 - administrative, IT and proofreading skills.

 Copywriters mainly work for advertising or full-service marketing agencies.
 Full-service agencies offer a multidisciplinary service to clients, such as marketing and PR in addition to advertising, as many clients look for a full communications package.
 There are also specialist agencies that focus on specific areas such as digital advertising - search Institute of Practitioners in Advertising (IPA) Members for details of their 250 member agencies.